ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.5.8
+* [Change] Updated the rules used to determine alteration to match new rules for CEFF Appendix F - specifically, we now *always* check that >=50% of observations are within the i80r before declaring something unaltered.

 ### Version 0.9.5.7
 * [Enhancement] `evaluate_alteration` now supports parameter to control plotting (similar to `evaluate_gage_alteration`) and documentation has been added for the function.